anur-ai/animat/README.md

-# animat
+# ANIMAT
-Anur.Animat or Animat.js is an open-source JavaScript Library for Animation.
+Anur.Animat or # Animat.js is an open-source JavaScript Library for Animation.